First Time Getting Goal-Oriented Therapy?

-1. The theoretical orientation of your therapist (psychodynamic, cognitive, behavioral, etc.)
+1. The theoretical orientation (psychodynamic, cognitive behavioral therapy, behavioral therapy, etc.)

 2. The personal style of the therapist you choose